yi-le/LifeExperience/Kubernetes.md

 ### Deploy Kubernetes pod continously in Lambda function

-To impement Lambda function in Codepipeline process, a bearer token should be retrieved and stored according to here.
+To implement Lambda function in Codepipeline process, a bearer token should be retrieved and stored according to [here](#kubernetes-credentials).
 An HTTP request will be made within Lambda function, and sent to Kubernetes cluster to trigger a new deployment.

 Next, store the token in [AWS Systems Manager Parameter Store](https://docs.aws.amazon.com/systems-manager/latest/userguide/systems-manager-parameter-store.html).
 In this case, the token is named as k8s-bear-token.